 1. The author of the communication is Junior Leslie, a Jamaican citizen who, at the time of submission of his complaint, was awaiting execution at St. Catherine District Prison, Jamaica.
 He claims to be a victim of violations by Jamaica of articles 7; 10, paragraph 1; and 14, paragraphs 1 and 3(a) to (e), of the International Covenant on Civil and Political Rights.
-He is represented by counsel.
 The author's death sentence was commuted to life imprisonment in early 1995.
+He is represented by the London law firm of Barlow Lyde & Gilbert.

-The facts as submitted by the author
+The facts as submitted by the author: